sredevopsorg/ghost-on-kubernetes/README.md

 This repo deploys a clean Ghost CMS v5.xx.x from [@TryGhost (upstream)](https://github.com/TryGhost/Ghost) in Kubernetes, as a Deployment using our [custom image](https://github.com/sredevopsorg/ghost-on-kubernetes/blob/main/Dockerfile) built based on the ["official" Ghost 5 debian image](https://github.com/docker-library/ghost/blob/master/5/debian/Dockerfile), but with some modifications:

+## Recent Changes

+We've made some significant updates to improve the security and efficiency of our Ghost deployment on Kubernetes:

+1. **Distroless Base Image**: The Ghost container image is now based on a Distroless base image.
+This reduces the attack surface by eliminating unnecessary components like shell, package managers, and utilities that aren't needed for our application to run.
+The image is also built using a multi-stage build process, which makes the final image smaller and more secure.

+2. **MySQL StatefulSet**: We've changed the MySQL deployment back to a StatefulSet.
+This provides stable network identifiers and persistent storage, which are important for databases like MySQL that need to maintain state.

+3. **Non-Root User**: By default, the Ghost container now runs as a non-root user.
+This is a best practice for security, as it reduces the potential damage if the container is compromised.
+The Ghost application is started with an init container, which performs necessary setup tasks before the main Ghost container starts.

+Please refer to the updated `06-ghost-deployment.yaml` file for the implementation details of these changes.

+## Features

-- We use the official Node 18 Hydrogen bookworm slim image as base.
+- We use the official Node 18 Hydrogen bookworm slim image as build environment.
+- Introduced a multi-stage build to compile the image.
+- [distroless node 18 debian 12](https://github.com/GoogleContainerTools/distroless/blob/main/README.md) as the final image.
-- Removed gosu, we use the default user (node) to run Ghost.
+- Removed gosu, we use the default user node.
-- Modified the entrypoint to run as node user, so we can run the pod as non-root.
+- ~~Modified the entrypoint to run as node user, so we can run the pod as non-root.~~ DELETED ENTRYPOINT
 - Update every possible dependencies in the base image to minimize vulnerabilities.
 - We update npm and ghost-cli to the latest versions on every build.
 - We use the latest version of Ghost 5 (at the time of build the image)